Parents

 Once you submit your application to the OCFS, please do the following:

 • If you plan on becoming a family or group family child care, you are required to sign up for the 15 hour health & safety class.
-CCR&R will perform this training for you and assist you in obtaining a rebate from the Professional Development Program to pay for this class.
+CCRCwill perform this training for you and assist you in obtaining a rebate from the Professional Development Program to pay for this class.

 • Trainings, all our trainings are appropriate to your needs – CEUs are attached to each training